binsra/ckanext-spatial/doc/map-widgets.rst

 You will need to define the tileset URL using ``ckanext.spatial.common_map.custom.url``.
 This follows the `Leaflet URL template`_ format (ie {s} for subdomains if any, {z} for zoom and {x} {y} for tile coordinates).
+This configuration item accepts a comma delimited list of tilesets.
+If multiple tilesets are provided, they will be created as a single group of layers and used as the base layer.
 Additionally you can use ``ckanext.spatial.common_map.subdomains`` and ``ckanext.spatial.common_map.attribution`` if needed (these two will also work for Stamen and MapBox layers if you want to tweak the defaults.